nextstrain/nextstrain-walkthrough/README.md

   --output auspice/ncov.json
 ```

 To visualize the final tree, we can drag its JSON file on to the [auspice.us](http://auspice.us) landing page.
-If you are working from a Binder interface, download the JSON file in the `auspice/` directory to your computer, open a file explorer/finder window, and drag the file on to the auspice.us interface.

 If you have Auspice installed locally, you can run a local Auspice server with the following command.